mloetta/Atoms-v1/README.md

-# Pannie
+# Atoms

-Pannie is a versatile Discord bot designed to enhance your server experience.
+Atoms is a versatile Discord bot designed to enhance your server experience.
 With a wide range of features and customizable options, Pannie brings fun, utility, and moderation tools to your community.

 ## Features
 - **Moderation Tools:** Keep your server in check with moderation commands like kick, ban, mute, and more.